Perdu/ansible-pglister/README.md

 Ansible script to install [pglister](https://gitlab.com/pglister/pglister).

 Status: the script is finished, but necessary patches are still in the process of being integrated upstream.
 In the meantime, repositories are still pointing to my own forks.
-Please use:
-- `pgweb_version: 'test'`.
-- `pglister_version: 'master'`.
-- `pgarchives_version: 'master'`.

 # Install